<function>

 The website is still work in progress in terms of writing, content, and subjects covered.

-The chapters included so far can be found here.
+The chapters included so far can be found here and a pdf version here.
 I'll continue adding new content as I go.

 If you find any mistakes, typos, or have any suggestions, please open an issue on the book's GitHub page.
 Your feedback is greatly appreciated!